Immigration

 The League of Women Voters believes that immigration policies should promote reunification of immediate families; meet the economic, business, and employment needs of the United States; and be responsive to those facing political persecution or humanitarian crises.

-We acknowledge that our immigration system has been in need of reform for decades, and we support border security measures, efforts to more effectively track immigrants in the US, and improved technology to help with employee verification and sharing information between federal agencies.
-At the same time, we support federal immigration laws that provide efficient, expeditious systems for immigrants to enter the United States legally, and we believe that providing provisions for unauthorized immigrants already living in the US to earn legal status will strengthen our nation.
+We acknowledge that our immigration system has been in need of reform for decades.
+We support federal immigration laws that provide efficient, expeditious systems for immigrants to enter the United States legally.
 (Our full position is available in our Impact on Issues Document here.)

 While policy reforms, including a path to legal status, remain unachieved, the League does not support deporting immigrants who have no history of major or violent criminal activity.
 The League supports due process for all persons, including the right to a fair hearing, right to counsel, right of appeal, and right to humane treatment, and we are concerned that these rights may be being violated right now.